verdugo-danieML/smart-infrastructure-inspector/README.md

 | Dice | 77.2% | 84.1% | +6.9% |
 | Boundary F1 | 68.1% | 75.3% | +7.2% |

+## 💾 Model Weights & Datasets
+Both the fine-tuned model weights for SAM2 and Florence2, as well as the complete training datasets used in this research, will be made available to the community.

+These resources will be released upon request once our scientific paper is accepted for publication.

 ## 🎓 Citation

 If you use this work in your research, please cite: